-DS 7 Crossback E-TENSE performance, top speed & engine
+DS 7 E-TENSE performance, top speed & engine

-DS 7 Crossback E-TENSE 0-62mph, top speed and acceleration
+DS 7 E-TENSE 0-62mph, top speed and acceleration

-The DS 7 Crossback is undeniably fast, with a near-300bhp power output, sub-six-second 0-62mph time and a top speed just a shade under 150mph.
+4x4 versions of the DS 7 are undeniably fast.
+The E-TENSE 300 hits 0-62mph in 5.9 seconds and the newly introduced E-TENSE 360 does the same in 5.6 seconds; both have a top speed approaching 150mph.
 Those numbers may well seem like overkill for a family SUV, but they do make sure the French contender isn't left behind by its premium Audi, BMW and Mercedes rivals.

 They also mean it deals with a full load of passengers and luggage with ease, and will get up to speed on a motorway slip road, or overtake a slow-moving vehicle, very swiftly.
 The standard eight-speed automatic gearbox's shifts are smooth, if not the very fastest we've experienced.

-A cheaper and less powerful (222bhp) front-wheel-drive version of the hybrid DS 7 is set to join the range soon.
-We haven't driven it yet, but in similar fashion to the front-drive versions of the closely related Vauxhall Grandland X and Peugeot 3008 hybrids, it could turn out to be a more suitable option for many buyers.
+A cheaper and less powerful (222bhp) front-wheel drive version of the plug-in hybrid DS 7 is also offered.
+Acceleration to 62mph takes 8.9 seconds, and it feels neither fast nor slow.
+But in similar fashion to the front-drive versions of the closely related Vauxhall Grandland X and Peugeot 3008 hybrids, it could turn out to be the more suitable option for many buyers.